Awanit512/HactoberFest-2K21-5-1-2-/README.md

 ### 7. 👇🏻Sync the Fork

-###### Once you have configured a remote that references the upstream and original repository on GitHub, you are ready to sync your fork of the repository to keep it up-to-date.
+###### Once you have configured a remote repository that references the upstream and original repository on GitHub, you are ready to sync your fork of the repository to keep it up-to-date.

 ###### To sync your fork, from the directory of your local repository in a terminal window, you’ll have to use the // git fetch // command to fetch the branches along with their respective commits from the upstream repository.
 Since you used the shortname “upstream” to refer to the upstream repository, you’ll have to pass that to the command: